Vodafone abandons Greek talks with Wind Hellas

-LONDON Vodafone (VOD.L) has abandoned plans to merge its operations in Greece with Wind Hellas WINVTH.UL, in a major blow to the debt-laden smallest operator and throwing into doubt consolidation elsewhere in Europe.
+LONDON Vodafone has abandoned plans to merge its operations in Greece with Wind Hellas, in a major blow to the debt-laden smallest operator and throwing into doubt consolidation elsewhere in Europe.

 Vodafone Chief Executive Vittorio Colao had warned that the world's largest operator by revenue needed to change the dynamic in Greece if it were to continue to invest in the country, but Monday's announcement will prove more serious for Wind in the short term.